 Ohio State is a diverse and highly engaged academic community.
 You'll find a wide range of resources to help you make connections, find support and get the most out of your Ohio State experience.

 Below: A few resources you might be thinking about now.

 Off-Campus and Commuter Student Services is Ohio State's central resource for off-campus living.
 They maintain an online search tool where you can view hundreds of apartment rentals, and their Graduate and Professional Student Living Guide is a must-read resource.

-University Housing is proud to offer convenient, safe housing for professional, graduate and non-traditional students in our Neil Avenue Building at 1578 Neil Avenue and at the South Campus Gateway.
+University Housing offers convenient, safe housing for professional, graduate and non-traditional students in two locations on campus.

 Student Life Disability Services collaborates with and empowers students who have disabilities in order to coordinate support services and programs that enable equal access to an education and university life.

-The goal of the Multicultural Center is to create a community environment that recognizes cultural differences, respects cultural uniqueness, and facilitates cross-cultural interaction, learning and appreciation.
-The center also hosts cultural community celebrations and heritage and awareness events.
+The Multicultural Center aims to create a community environment that recognizes and respects cultural differences and facilitates cross-cultural interaction, learning and appreciation.
+The center offers hundreds of programs a year — celebrations, heritage events, awareness training, and lots more.

-The Office of Diversity and Inclusion offers a number of engagement opportunities for graduate and professional students, including an annual orientation and annual career fair.
-ODI runs a number of programs and centers, including the Frank W. Hale Jr., Black Cultural Center, considered one of the finest Black Cultural Centers in the country.
+The Office of Diversity and Inclusion offers engagement opportunities for graduate and professional students, including an annual student orientation and networking reception and annual career fair.
+ODI runs a number of programs and centers, and its Frank W. Hale, Jr. Black Cultural Center is considered one of the finest in the country.

 Ohio State is committed to cultivating a positive campus and community experience for veteran and military students.
 Visit veterans.osu.edu to learn about affirmative action assistance, the GI Bill and other financial aid issues, housing, and resources.